orlando-trejo/machine-learning-nanodegree/README.md

 for a pre-determined client.

 ### Project 2 - Student Intervention System
 This project  analyzes a dataset containing features and graduation status of 395 students.
-Classification algorithms are compared to identify optimal predictive performance on student graduation status.
+Multiple classification algorithms are compared to identify optimal predictive performance on student graduation status.
+Support Vector Machines (SVMs) repeatedly result in the best predictive performance for the training and testing sets.
+Tuning by doing a Grid Search Optimization on the 'C' and 'gamma' parameters results in a 83% graduation status prediction accuracy on the test set.
+An additional analysis is done to find key features determining student graduation status.
+By using the feature variance as a filter, it is possible to see that Age, Mother's Education, Father's Education, Going Out w/ Friends, Weekend Alcohol Consumption, Health Status, and Absences contain the majority of the information necessary to predict a student's graduation performance.

 ### Project 3 - Creating Customer Segments